SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 By examining the ROC curves and complementary evaluation figures, we can quickly identify clear performance differences among the models.

-At first glance, three models stand out from the others in Figure XX:
+At first glance, two models stand out from the others in all Figures:
-**CatBoost, XGBoost, Logistic Regression with Distance + Angle, and Logistic Regression with Distance only.**
-These models achieve noticeably higher AUC values compared to the two weaker baselines.
+**CatBoost, XGBoost,** Logistic Regression with Distance and Angle These models achieve noticeably higher AUC values compared to the two weaker baselines.

 - **CatBoost: AUC = 0.775**